1850 Liberty Head Half Eagle

 Description

 The 1850 Liberty Head Half Eagle is a Gold Half Eagle produced at the Philadelphia Mint as part of the Liberty Head Half Eagles 1839-1908 series.
-The U.S. Mint produced 64,491 examples.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 64,491, this is a scarce issue — the highest mintage among 3 variants, accounting for 37% of the year's production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Peak Gold Rush production.
+Philadelphia half eagle mintage reached high levels from abundant gold supplies.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1.4K to $19K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 8.36 grams, 21.65 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8243.
-The Liberty Head Half Eagle was produced for nearly 70 years, making it one of the longest-running U.S. Charlotte (C) and Dahlonega (D) issues are specialist pursuits.
-The 1854-S is extremely rare.
-The series spans the Gold Rush, Civil War, and the era of the great Western gold strikes.

 External References